axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/template-functions/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 A template function is a transformation: it modifies the way macros or name-value pairs are expanded.
-Template functions can be used in template definitions, or when macros are used in the configuration of {{% productparam "abbrev" %}}.
+Template functions can be used in template definitions, or when macros are used in the configuration of {{% param "product.abbrev" %}}.
 Template functions use the following syntax:

 ```c